skellis46/slipbox/artistic research and ecosystems.md

 The common example of an ecosystem is a pond with its ...
 How one delineates a pond from the rest of its environment is, in effect, a choice.
 Should the stones around the outside be included?
 What about the ground on the outside of those stones?
 You might call it biological gerrymandering.
 When we use the word ecosystem -- in its literal or metaphorical sense -- we are describing a _particular_ environment and that particularity needs to be specified.
 Add Hannah Close's thinking on [[a system has boundaries]] - similar to gerrymandering, but also questioning the word 'system'.

-Also Steyerl on bubbles: [[Steyerl on specificity and singularity]] -- reminded of word sui generis.
+Also Steyerl on bubbles: [[Steyerl on specificity and singularity]] -- reminded of word _sui generis_.

 The same goes with what is found and the kinds of interactions we might notice.
 What is found depends on the eyes and technologies we deploy.
 What are we hoping to see, what are we willing to see, what kinds of attention we are willing to pay.
 Mention how perspective changes based on who is looking? = Observer effect (distinct from uncertainty principle).
 How things are in relationship to each other, how they interact and change, modify, adapt each other.
 How they move and are moved by other aspects or organisms in the ecosystem.

 A way to mark our understanding, or even the limitations of our perspectives.

-- perhaps inherent is not the right word -- both scenarios are constructions.
-If not 'inherent' and 'invasive' then what?
-I suspect they are still useful -- but it's a different question from what is there?
-And what if one of the practices was reading 'philosophy', does that make it inherent (akin to reading graphic novels)?
+> Since the examiners were blind, not one of them was able to see the whole of the elephant, so they grasped what they could and compared it to something they already knew, not understanding that each thing they touched was a part of a larger unseen whole.[@roberts-2020-notes n.pag.]

+We are only ever _grasping what we can_.
+Understanding why grasp this and not that is at heart of this writing (and in relation to the role of post hoc framing in practice research). ,